APPLY TO MESSIAH

 e.
 Copying for performance not connected with fair use

 Performance of copyrighted music is permitted in face-to-face (i.e., classroom) instruction as well as performances by school ensembles as long as there is no commercial advantage (i.e., to performers).
 If admission fee is charged, proceeds must go to educational or charitable purpose.
-Otherwise, copyright permission is needed.

-If you can obtain the part from a distributor or publisher at a fair price, then it should be purchased.
-If the part cannot be purchased from a vendor at a fair price then, provided you meet the three requirements outlined in 17 U.S.C.
+If the disc cannot be purchased from a vendor at a fair price then there is an exception for libraries and archives.
+Provided the libray or archives meets the three requirements outlined in 17 U.S.C.
 Sec.
-108(a), you may invoke section 108(c) and make a photocopy of the missing part to replace the lost part.
+108(a), they may invoke section 108(c) and make a copy of the missing disc to replace the lost one.

 The three requirements are that: